city

 One of these options is a K-1 Fiance Visa.
 This specific filing applies to non-citizens who wish to enter the U.S. in order to get married to a U.S. citizen within a 90-day period.
 While, technically, this is a non-immigrant visa, it can help expedite the immigration process for your fiance in the long run.

 With effective legal guidance, applying for a K-1 visa can be a straightforward and simple process.
-Our law firm specializes in immigration law — we know and understand common issues that may arise during the application process.
-Give us a call and we’ll walk you through the necessary steps you’ll need to take to ensure a stress-free marriage upon your fiance’s entry into the U.S.
+Our law firm focuses on immigration law — we know and understand common issues that may arise during the application process.
+Give our K-1 Visa Lawyer a call and we’ll walk you through the necessary steps you’ll need to take to ensure a stress-free marriage upon your fiance’s entry into the U.S.

 K-1 Fiance Visa Background